wavesoft/PyCreditPiggy/README.md

-# Python API
+# CreditPiggy Daemon Interface

-The `cpdaemon` library provides all the high-level routines for interfacing with the creditpiggy daemon that runs in the job-manager site.
+The `creditpiggy` library provides all the high-level routines for interfacing with the creditpiggy daemon that runs in the job-manager site.

 If your job management mechanism is written in python, you can use this library off the shelf.